panoply/syncify/readme.md

 Breakdown
 </summary>

-The above command is calling `watch` on a store named `shop` and will upload changes to 2 different themes in that store we have named `dev` and `prod`.
+The above command is calling `watch` on a store named `my-shop` and will upload changes to 2 different themes in that store we have named `dev` and `prod`.

 </details>